Assistant Directors

 What does a 1st Assistant Director do?

-The 1st AD is responsible for running the set — managing the shooting schedule, coordinating all departments, calling shots, and ensuring the director can focus on creative decisions.
-They are the operational leader who keeps production on track and maintains set discipline and safety.
+Here is the breakdown.
+The 1st AD is responsible for running the set — managing the shooting schedule, setting up all departments, calling shots, and making sure the director can focus on creative decisions.
+They are the operational leader who keeps production on track and keeps set discipline and safety.

 What's the difference between 1st and 2nd AD?